Six Steps to Safe Hiking

 - Food—Choose high-energy goodies that will not disintegrate on the trail: energy bars, granola, bagels, pita bread, candy bars, oranges, apples, and raisins.

-- Extra clothing—Weather in the mountains is very unpredictable.
-Be ready for anything—cold, heat, wind, rain, or snow.
+- Extra clothing—Weather in the mountains can be unpredictable.
+Be ready for anything—cold, heat, wind, rain, or snow, no matter what the season.

 - First aid kit—In a waterproof container, stash some antibiotic ointment, band aids, moleskin, and an ace bandage.